kbberendsen/portfolio-analyzer/README.md

 ```

 ## Initial run
+Go to http://localhost:8501/ to see your stock portfolio dashboard!
+After running the app, the streamlit port (8501) can be redirected to another domain if desired.

-### Store Transactions.csv (from DeGiro) in uploads folder before opening the dashboard for the first time
+### Upload first Transactions.csv (from DeGiro)
-- After building the container, an uploads folder will appear in the created directory (portfolio-analyzer).
-- Before opening the dashboard/app for the first time, make sure to store a Transactions.csv in the uploads folder.
+- When opening the dashboard for the first time, upload a Transactions.csv file.
 - This transactions file can be found in your DeGiro portfolio.
 Go to inbox > transactions and select the full date range of all transactions. then click export (csv).
-- Put the csv file in the 'uploads' folder.
+- Upload the csv in the dashboard.
+The uploaded file will be stored in the 'uploads' directory in the portfolio-analyzer directory.
-- Next time you want to update your transactions, the new transactions file can be uploaded through the dashboard.
-Putting the file in the uploads folder is only necessary before the first run.
+- Reload the page.
+Loading the dashboard for the first time might take a few minutes, depending on the date range of transactions Subsequent runs will take a few seconds to load.

+### Updating Transactions.csv
-- When updating the transactions file when you have new transactions, make sure to select the full date range of transactions each time to not miss any previous transactions.
+- After new transactions, download the new transactions file from DeGiro.
+The old file will be overwritten so make sure to select the full date range of transactions each time to not miss any previous transactions.
-\
-\
+- To update the transactions data in the dashboard, upload the new transactions file through the sidebar in the dashboard.
+- Reload the page.

+### Directory structure
-So before opening the dashboard for the first time, your directory should look like this:
+After uploading your transaction csv file to the dashboard for the first time, your app directory should look like this:

 ```
 .